A topologically charged four-dimensional wormhole and the energy conditions: A topologically charged generalized Schwarzschild-Simpson-Visser-type wormhole

 which are finite at $x=0$ and vanishes for $x \to \pm\,\infty$.

-Thus, from the above approximation, we observe that the stress-energy tensor satisfies the weak and null energy conditions.
-Throughout the analysis, we notice that the presence of global monopoles significantly influences all the physical properties associated with the space-time curvature and, as a result, leads to notable changes in the results.
+Thus, from the above approximation values, we see that the matter-energy distribution satisfies both the weak energy condition and the null energy condition.
+Throughout the analysis, we notice that the presence of global monopole charge has significantly influenced all the physical properties associated with the space-time geometry and the physical quantities associated with the matter content, as a result, leads to notable changes in the results.